privacyidea/privacyidea/doc/policies/enrollment.rst

 an admin client or enrollment client, so the component initializing the Yubikey can use this access code, without the operator knowing the code.

-If a yubikey uses an access code, Yubikeys can only be re-initialized by persons know this code.
+If a yubikey uses an access code, Yubikeys can only be re-initialized by persons who know this code.
 You could choose a company wide access code, so that Yubikeys can only be re-initialized by your own system.

 You can add two access codes separated by a colon to change from one access code to the other.

    313233343536:414243444546

-.. note:: As long as the enrollment client does not read and uses this access code, this configuration has no effect.
+.. note:: As long as the enrollment client does not read and use this access code, this configuration has no effect.

 papertoken_count